2001 Tennessee Volunteers football team

 The 2001 Tennessee Volunteers football team represented the University of Tennessee in the 2001 NCAA Division I-A football season.
 The team was coached by Phillip Fulmer.
 The Vols played their home games in Neyland Stadium and competed in the Eastern Division of the Southeastern Conference (SEC).
-The Vols finished the season 10–2, 7–1 in SEC play and won the Florida Citrus Bowl, 45–17, over Michigan.
+The Vols finished the season 10–2, 7–1 in SEC play, and won the Florida Citrus Bowl 45–17 over Michigan.
+Tennessee had National Championship aspirations late in the season.
+A 31–20 loss in the SEC Championship to LSU ended any chance of a National Championship for the Volunteers.